-For significant risk takers, please see the requirements in Section 7 regarding variable pay, including requirements regarding deferral and the possibility for repayment.
+When it comes to significant risk takers, please see the requirements in section 7.1 under variable pay, including the requirements for postponement and the opportunity for repayment.

-The allocation of one-time allowances can only take place after recommendation from the employees area director and approval from HR.
+The allocation of one-time allowances can only take place after recommendation from the employees area director and following approval from HR.
 The recommendation must be justified and the recommendation and approval must be documented.